-The only downside to goats milk soap is that it’s a bar.
+The only downside to goat milk soap is that it’s a bar.
 When I’m in the shower, bar soap is just fine.
 It stays on a little drying rack when it’s not in use and it’s really easy to get a good lather.
 Call me clumsy, but washing my face at night with bar soap just isn’t that easy.

 I don’t know if there’s any solution to the wet jammy issue.
 But today I can offer a simple tutorial for turning your favorite bar soap into homemade face wash, thus eliminating the stuck-to-the-counter-forever bar soap.